Everything you need to understand notarization, prepare your documents, and schedule your appointment with confidence.

 • Witnesses are arranged if your document requires them

-If you're unsure about any of these items, you can reach out before scheduling.
-I'm happy to help clarify.
+If you're unsure about any of these items, you can still book — I’ll help you prepare before your appointment.

 A notary public is a trusted witness appointed by the State of Alaska to help protect people from fraud and misunderstanding.